 pulumi destroy -y.
 Otherwise, have fun playing around with your infrastructure stack!
 Add whatever you like, and with Pulumi Deployments, committing a change to the git repo will kick off a new deployment. :)

-If you want to receive swag for completing the challenge, write a blog or post a quick video about it, and then tag us on social media or email us at email@example.com so we can help spread the word.
+Don’t forget: If you write a blog or post a quick video about your experience, then be sure to tag us on social media or email us at email@example.com so we can help spread the word.